Nourishing Vegetable Broth | Recipe and Benefits

 Don’t fret, you can get many of the same benefits of a bone broth in a nourishing vegetable broth, and we are here to tell you how.

 There are a lot of lifestyle diets and allergy sensitive diets out there, and it is hard to find something that is delicious, satisfying, and full of nutrients that meet all of the different standards.

 If you are following a paleo diet, grains, dairy, legumes, sugar, and processed foods are out.
 Basically, any foods cavemen couldn’t eat, a person following paleo wouldn't eat either.
-Cavemen were hunters and gathers, so vegetables would have been a big part of a caveman diet, so it is safe to say vegetable broth is a great option on the paleo diet.
+Cavemen were hunters and gathers, and vegetables would have been a big part of a caveman diet, so it is safe to say vegetable broth is a great option on the paleo diet.

 Preservative- and GMO-Free

 The quality of vegetable broth comes directly from the quality of the vegetables used in the broth.
 Using vegetables that are organic and non-GMO, or genetically modified, ensures your broth will be free of synthetic pesticides and fertilizers.

 As long as you store your veggie broth properly, your broth does not need preservatives.
 Broth can be stored in the fridge for up to four days, and it is safe in the freezer for up to six months.

 On the other hand, if you purchase a veggie broth, make sure it is made with non-GMO ingredients and zero preservatives, like our Veggie Broth with Plant Protein.

 Vegetable broth is made with veggies, spices, and seasonings, and is completely vegan.
 There should not be any dairy products in a pure vegetable broth.